RackHD/on-imagebuilder/README.md

 This is a standard debian file filesystem packaged up as a mountable squashfs image.
 Essentially, it's just a [debootstrap](https://wiki.debian.org/Debootstrap) filesystem with some added configurations and packages.
 It is ~64mb squashed and occupies ~220mb of space when mounted.
-This larger base image is not built by default, but if built, can be used with the same overlays as the smaller base image.
+This larger base image can be used for applications that require more than minbase provides, and should be fully compatible with any overlays built against minbase.
 It takes 3-5 minutes to build.

 **overlay filesystem**